ainsleys/derivadex-api-docs/source/includes/main.md

 string | c.itemData.t | `Strategy` topic (corresponding to its key), containing identifying information.
 This key is of the format `STATE/STRATEGY/<trader_address>/<abbrev_strategy_id_hash>`. `trader_address` should be an `address_pre_s` type and `abbrev_strategy_id_hash` is a `bytes_s` type representing the first 4-bytes of the hash of the strategy id (e.g. `main`). string | c.itemData.c | `Strategy` leaf contents string | c.itemData.c.strategyId | Cross-margined strategy identifier.
-Currently only `main` is supported. dict<address_s, decimal_s> | c.itemData.c.freeCollateral | Strategy's free collateral (available for trading) mapping from ERC-20 collateral token address to amount dict<address_s, decimal_s> | c.itemData.c.frozenCollateral | Strategy's free collateral (available for withdrawal) mapping from ERC-20 collateral token address to amount int | c.itemData.c.maxLeverage | Strategy's maximum leverage setting bool | c.itemData.c.frozen | Flag indicating whether strategy is tokenized (`true`) or not (`false`).
+Currently only `main` is supported. dict<address_s, decimal_s> | c.itemData.c.freeCollateral | Strategy"s free collateral (available for trading) mapping from ERC-20 collateral token address to amount dict<address_s, decimal_s> | c.itemData.c.frozenCollateral | Strategy"s free collateral (available for withdrawal) mapping from ERC-20 collateral token address to amount int | c.itemData.c.maxLeverage | Strategy"s maximum leverage setting
+bool | c.itemData.c.frozen | Flag indicating whether strategy is tokenized (`true`) or not (`false`).
 Currently only `false` is supported dict | c.eventTrigger | The transaction log event that triggered an update.
 Since this is an `Update` response, there will be a transaction log event that triggered it.
 The possible events that can result in a an update to a strategy are `StrategyUpdate`, `Withdraw`, `PartialFill` (`Fill`), `CompleteFill` (`Fill`), `Liquidation`, and `Funding`.
 Please check out each transaction type in these docs for additional information as necessary.

 ### Position

-You may subscribe to updates for any trader's `Position` data.
+You may subscribe to updates for any trader"s `Position` data.

 #### Request